mariomac/easyrpc/README.md

 * If the service modifies the value of an object passed as parameter, the client won't see such changes.

-* AMQP: is ready for multi-threading messages?
+* AMQP: not ready for sending messages at the same time from multiple thread.
+At the moment they are internally synchronized to be sent serially.